SteveBarnett/human-centred/_posts/2024-11-06-my-sketchnotes-from-the-path-of-least-resistance.md

 image: /img/2024/11/wwam.jpg
 ---

-Last night was the last Wellington Web Accessibility Meetup group of the year, [The Path of Least Resistance Toward Accessibility](https://www.meetup.com/wellington-web-accessibility-meetup/events/303908021/), and it was great!
+Last night was the last Wellington Web Accessibility Meetup of the year, [The Path of Least Resistance Toward Accessibility](https://www.meetup.com/wellington-web-accessibility-meetup/events/303908021/), and it was great!
 Below are my (sketch)notes.

 ![Sketchnotes, text description follows image](/img/2024/11/wwam.jpg)